aarontj/homelab-ad/README.md

 - Verified `PC1` received an IP address within the scope range using `ipconfig /all`
 - Created a DHCP reservation for `PC1` based on its MAC address

+Outcome: DHCP server deployed and authorised in AD. `PC1` confirmed receiving an automatic IP assignment with correct scope options.
+Reservation set for `PC1`.

 ---

 **Challenge 25: Final Challenge**